Programming-Ocean-Academy/Programming-Ocean-Academy/README.md

 ## 🚀 About Us

-**Programming Ocean Academy** is an elite **Arabic-first** educational and training platform, committed to delivering cutting-edge training programs and comprehensive educational solutions in various branches of computer science.
+**Programming Ocean Academy** is an elite **worldic-first** educational and training platform, committed to delivering cutting-edge training programs and comprehensive educational solutions in various branches of computer science.

 > "Your journey to mastering programming starts here."